scipy-conference/scipy-conference/mailings/tutorials_announcement.rst

 Important dates:
 ----------------

-STILL NEEDS WORK/VERIFICATION

-Feb 18th:	Calls for tutorial submissions
+* Feb 18th:	Calls for tutorial submissions
-Mar 18th:	Tutorial submissions due
+* Mar 18th:	Tutorial submissions due
-Apr 15th:	Accepted tutorials announced
+* Apr 15th:	Accepted tutorials announced
-May  1st:	Speaker and Schedule announced
+* May  1st:	Speaker and Schedule announced
-May  6th:	Early registration ends
+* May  6th:	Early registration ends
-Jun 24th:	Final submission of tutorial materials and software version numbers
+* Jun 24th:	Final submission of tutorial materials and software version numbers

-Monday-Tuesday, July 24 - 25: SciPy 2013 Tutorials, Austin TX
+* Monday-Tuesday, July 24 - 25: SciPy 2013 Tutorials, Austin TX
-Wednesday-Thursday, July 26 - 27: SciPy 2013 Conference, Austin TX
+* Wednesday-Thursday, July 26 - 27: SciPy 2013 Conference, Austin TX
-Friday-Saturday, July 27 - 28: SciPy 2013 Sprints, Austin TX & remote
+* Friday-Saturday, July 27 - 28: SciPy 2013 Sprints, Austin TX & remote

 We look forward to very exciting tutorials and hope to see you all at the conference.